JiahuiZhu666/EC601_hw2/README.md

 An entity extraction model inspects a document for known entities referenced in the document and labels those entities in the text.

 A sentiment analysis model inspects a document and identifies the prevailing emotional opinion within it, especially to determine a writer's attitude as positive, negative, or neutral.

+# For testing
+we just need to use the funtion in another file to make sure our code is working in any coditions.